mihakralj/pinescript/indicators/trends_FIR/gwma.md

 - **Limited Adaptability**: Fixed weighting scheme cannot adapt to changing volatility
 - **Additional Complexity**: The sigma parameter adds complexity but offers greater control
 - **Computational Overhead**: Slightly higher computational requirements due to exponential calculations

+## References

+1. Harris, F.J.
+(1978).
+"On the Use of Windows for Harmonic Analysis with the Discrete Fourier Transform."
+Proceedings of the IEEE.
+2. Oppenheim, A.V. and Schafer, R.W.
+(2009).
+"Discrete-Time Signal Processing."
+Prentice Hall.
+3. Ehlers, J.F.
+(2013).
+"Cycle Analytics for Traders."
+Wiley.